graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/host_embedding.rst

 During execution the IPU will synchronize with the host and send indices (and possibly update values) to the host CPU.
-The CPU will then perform the lookup or update operation in a callback operation before returning the result to the IPU.
+The CPU will then perform the lookup or update operation in a callback before returning the result to the IPU.
 The IPU will then carry on execution.